Guide to the Protection from Harassment Court in Singapore

 To proceed with the claim, you must complete the following steps:

-- Serve the Originating Summons and supporting evidence on the respondent within 14 days after the filing.
+- Serve the originating application and supporting evidence on the respondent within 14 days after the filing.

 - File a Declaration of Service in CJTS within 8 days of serving your documents on the respondent.

 - Attend the CMC on the specified date and time with your NRIC and one set of your claim, the respondent’s response and any supporting evidence.

 - During the CMC, the court may order both parties to attend mediation or counselling, schedule a further CMC or fix a hearing date.

 - If a hearing date is fixed, you will then attend the hearing on the specified date and time.
 During the hearing, the court will listen to both parties’ cases and decide the outcome of the case, including whether any orders should be made.

 The PHC will aim to conduct hearings for applications for Protection Orders within 4 weeks of the application, or within 48-72 hours of applications for Expedited Protection Orders.

 For cases involving an element of violence, the PHC will try to expedite the application to be heard within 24 hours.